The 8 principles of The Data Protection Act & GDPR

 The Data Protection Act

-The DPA was passed in 1988 as the UK Act of parliament.
+The DPA was passed in 1988 as the UK Act of Parliament.
 This concentrated on how organisations use personal or customer information.
 The Data Protection Act 2018 is the legislation enforced by the Information Commissioner’s Office (ICO), UK, to protect personal data processing and data stored on computers, digital media, or paper filing systems.
-This blog post deals with the DPA 8 principles and also covers why now there are only seven!
-This blog covers the core privacy principles providing you with the Data Protection legislation or Data Protection Act / GDPR summary.
-GDPR further defines data processor and data controller to make it easier for regulation requirements on organisations.
-You can read more on this topic: Data processor or data controller.
+This blog post deals with the DPA 8 principles and also covers why there are only seven now!

 Feel free to watch this video containing a condensed version of the article.